U.S. News Rankings

 Campus Info & Services

 Northern Arizona University offers a number of student services including placement service, health service, and health insurance.
 Northern Arizona University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Northern Arizona University, 30 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Northern Arizona University.

 |Health insurance offered||Yes|